brunobord/pomodorock/README.md

 # Pomodorock

-A single webpage pomodoro timer / tracker.
+A single webpage pomodoro timer / tracker that keeps **ZERO KNOWLEDGE** of your data on the server-side.

 ## License